sous-chefs/meta/departure.md

 # Leaving Chef Brigade

-If a maintainer want to stop or leave, it's cool.
+If a maintainer wants to stop or leave, it's cool.
 We'll gladly point to the project's new home and keep an archive of the old history.

 ## When the cookbook is for end-of-life tech

-If a cookbook is for software that's no longer feasable to keep running, like old open source, old commercial stuff, anything that can't be downloaded; then we update the cookbook `README.md` to mark as deprecated.
+If a cookbook is for software that's no longer feasible to keep running, like old open source, old commercial stuff, anything that can't be downloaded; then we update the cookbook `README.md` to mark as deprecated.

 ## When the cookbook is unused